loader2

 The share market works on the principle of supply and demand.
 When a company decides to go public, it issues shares of stock, which are bought by investors.
 As the company grows and becomes more profitable, its stock value increases, and investors can sell their shares for a profit.

-Types of Share Market
+What are the Types of Share Market?

 The "primary" share market refers to the platform where companies register themselves and issue shares to raise capital, a process known as "listing".
 If a company is issuing shares for the first time, it must go through an Initial Public Offering (IPO) process.
 On the other hand, once the company is listed and shares are issued, the trading occurs in the "secondary" market, where buyers and sellers come together to transact and make a profit.